Year 26 Members at Orientation

 What support does the RARE Program provide to BIPOC members and LGBTQIA+ members?

-The RARE Program is committed to ensuring strong support of it’s members inclusive of their identities.
+The RARE Program is committed to ensuring strong support of its members inclusive of their identities.
 Beyond the direct support provided by RARE Program staff, we prioritize matching members with mentors who share common identities (BIPOC or LGBTQIA+ or both) as part of our annual Alumni Mentor Program, when possible.
 In addition, all host organizations are vetted through an equity-oriented application and selection process, ensuring host sites have a strong commitment to equity and an ability to provide safe spaces for members, in particular for members with marginalized identities.
+A number of RARE trainings offered throughout the service year include sessions that focus on equity and justice issues.

 How does the application and selection process work?

 RARE Interview: RARE AmeriCorps staff will review completed applications.
-They will then select potential members and conduct interviews (by telephone or Zoom) with those selected.
+They will then select potential members and conduct interviews by telephone with those selected.
+If moved onto the next stage, references will then be checked.

-Community Interviews: Following these interviews, a preliminary pool of potential members will be selected and will be given information on communities that have successfully applied for a RARE AmeriCorps member.
-Those selected will be invited to interview with three or more communities where they will interview with the local supervisor.
+Community Interviews: Following these interviews, a preliminary pool of potential members will be selected and will be given information on roughly 3-5 communities that have successfully applied for a RARE AmeriCorps member.
+Those selected will be invited to virtual interviews with 3 or more host organizations where they will interview with the local supervisor, and possibly a small panel of additional organization staff and/or community partners.

-Matchmaking: Selected communities and members then indicate their top choices to the RARE AmeriCorps staff.
-Every effort is made to match both the community’s and the member’s first or second preference.
+Matchmaking: Selected communities and prospective members then indicate their top choices to the RARE AmeriCorps staff.
+Every effort is made to match both the community’s and the member’s first or second preference, if possible.
 All placements are mutual decisions made by community supervisor, member, and RARE AmeriCorps staff.
 We cannot ensure that every person who interviews will find an appropriate placement.

 Return to top